-- The Mopani District Disaster Management Centre was established on 12 December 2008; - There are now 28 Disaster Management members dedicated for the provision of services related to disaster management within the District: - The emergency communication centre (ECC) was developed within the Disaster Management Centre; - GEMC Emergency Readiness System is being utilised within the ECC;
+- The Mopani District Disaster Management Centre was established on 12 December 2008; - There are now 28 Disaster Management members dedicated for the provision of services related to disaster management within the District: - The emergency communication centre (ECC) was developed within the Disaster Management Centre;

-- The Mopani Disaster Management Framework, plan and operational specific plans have been developed; - The Disaster Management Advisory Forum and related Task teams have been established i.e. natural hazards, technological hazards, biological hazards (communicable diseases) and environmental degradation; - There is an improvement in the provision of services to communities.
-There is a direct reporting system through the ECC of incidents from members of communities and responses to deal with them are relatively prompt. - In line with Covid 19 Disaster Management Regulations have been cascaded very well with District Joint Operational committee fully coordinating and mitigating issues of the pandemic in a satisfactory manner.
+- GEMC3 Emergency Readiness System is being utilised within the ECC; - The Mopani Disaster Management Framework, plan and operational specific plans have been developed; - The Disaster Management Advisory Forum and related Task teams have been established i.e. natural hazards, technological hazards, biological hazards (communicable diseases) and environmental degradation; - There is an improvement in the provision of services to communities.
+There is a direct reporting system through the ECC of incidents from members of communities and responses to deal with them are relatively prompt.